archie-linux/file-crypt/Readme.md

 # FileCrypt

 A Python-based tool for securely encrypting and decrypting files using Fernet symmetric encryption from the `cryptography` library.
 This project provides simple, secure, and efficient scripts for both encryption and decryption of files, with advanced features for flexibility and security.
-Additionally, a Flask-based API is provided for programmatic access to encryption, decryption, and key rotation functionalities.
+Additionally, a Flask-based User-Interface is provided for encryption, decryption, and key rotation functionalities.

 ## Features